Eclipse-SDV-Hackathon-Accenture/maestro-challenge/in-vehicle-stack/cloud-connection.md

     account authenticated with your Azure Digital Twins instance:

     ```shell
-    To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code <FAKECODE> to authenticate.
+    To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code <DEVICE_CODE> to authenticate.
     ```

 2. Validate you have successfully logged in by re-running